naoshibaikyu/superbuddn/epilogues/incorrect3.md

 Dino: But we’re friends!
 I was building up to calling you a nickname soon!

 Sticky: That’ll never happen!
-In fact, you just lost “Sticky” privileges.
-From now on, you can call me by my last name or ‘Hey, you.’.
+In fact, you just lost "Sticky" privileges.
+From now on, you can call me by my last name or "Hey, you.".

 Dino: Come on, Sticky.